n0kovo/digitalpost-utilities/mit.dk/README.md

 Step two
 --------

-* Run `mit_dk_first_login.py` on a computer with a desktop browser.
-The program is set up to work with Chrome and `chromedriver`.
+* Run `mit_dk_first_login.py`.
+The program is set up to work with Chrome and `chromedriver` in headless mode.
-* The program will open a browser window where you'll need to log on to mit.dk with your NemID or MitID.
+* The program will start the login procedure and notify you when you need to approve the login using the MitID app.
 * If your login is successfull, the program will save access tokens for mit.dk to `mitdk_tokens.json`

 Step three